halimaarh/Tobams/README.md

 https://github.com/halimaarh/TobamsGroup.git

 ### 2.Navigate to the project directory:
-cd your-repository-name
+cd TobamsGroup
-then npm install
+npm install

 ### 2.Run the application
-npm run start
+npm run dev
+The application will be available at http://localhost:5173

 ### How to use the README:
 - **Description**: A general overview of the project.